apocalyptech/exordium/README.rst

 Requirements
 ------------

-Exordium is only currently tested on Python 3.4 and Django 1.10.
+Exordium requires at least Python 3.4, and Django 1.10.

 Exordium requires the following additional third-party modules: